How Many FAQs do you have?

 When should I walk Jeju Olle Trail?

-This is a difficult question to answer for walkers.
+This is a difficult question to answer.
 Later in April and into May are considered the best months earlier in the year.
 The summer in Jeju is hot and humid, so thru-hikes should be carefully considered at this time.
 It is not advisable to be out on the trail in July and August.
 From September and into October are probably the best months for walking with October being THE best.

 How long will it take me to walk Jeju Olle Trail?